RPT-Fitch Maintains Northern Ireland Electricity's Senior Unsecured Rating on RWN

 standalone credit profile.
 A weaker standalone credit profile would therefore

-result in the senior unsecured rating of NIE being equal to that of ESB, even
+result in the senior unsecured rating of NIE being equal to that of ESB, while

 Fitch initially placed NIE on RWN on 17 May 2012 and has subsequently maintained